Ask a connoisseur, and they’ll tell you that tabbouleh uses uncooked ingredients, whereas eech ingredients are cooked.

 |Nanny's Banerov Hatz|

 When I spoke at St. David Women’s Guild last November, I served the members my maternal grandmother’s sarma gurgood and banerov hatz recipes.
-A few days later, guild member Lucy Hamalian, emailed me two recipes from her friend Helene Der Aprahamian – tabbouleh and eech.
-Helene is originally from Syria, as were my maternal grandparents – even so, their tabbouleh recipes are different.
+A few days later, guild member Lucy Hamalian, emailed me two recipes from her friend Helen Der Aprahamian – tabbouleh and eech.
+Helen is originally from Syria, as were my maternal grandparents – even so, their tabbouleh recipes are different.

-Since my grandmother never made eech, I wanted to test Helene’s recipe, which was modified by Lucy.
+Since my grandmother never made eech, I wanted to test Helen’s recipe, which was modified by Lucy.

 (See my notes and evaluation at the end.)